For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 the shortest gap between 250s except that the case of Jayawardene and

 Sangakkara reaching 250 against South Africa in 2006 was extremely similar.
-Prior to the 106-Test gap, there had been a 53-Test
+Prior to the 106-Test gap, there had been a

-gap going back to Kane Williamson’s 251 in 2020.
-This represents quite a
+53-Test gap going back to Kane Williamson’s 251 in 2020.
+This represents

-perhaps not surprising that giant scores have become so rare.
+is perhaps not surprising that giant scores have become so rare.
 Having said

 that, it is interesting that Root and Brook hit only 3 sixes in their